 At the beginning of September, traffic deaths were down 14% over the last year.
 Though the 347 deaths in Wisconsin this year are too many, 55 more people had died this time last year.
 Unfortunately, Brown County is bucking this trend.

 Records show that 11 people have died on Brown County roads this year.
 This is four more than last year.
-Still, this year's numbers are considerably less that they were two years ago, when seven more people had died by September.
+Still, this year's numbers are considerably less than they were two years ago, when seven more people had died by September.

-In Brown County every single fatal accident this year has involved alcohol.
+In Brown County, every single fatal accident this year has involved alcohol.
 The Brown County Sheriff's Captain can't believe that alcohol continues to cause so many accidents.

 "That's just amazing," said Capt.
 Randy Schultz.
 "People aren't getting the message"

 Drunk driving kills thousands each year and continues to be a problem despite aggressive anti-drunk driving campaigns nationwide.

 If you have been hurt in an auto, truck, or motorcycle accident please contact our Wisconsin personal injury attorneys at Hupy and Abraham today for your free consultation.
 With 5 Wisconsin offices in Milwaukee, Madison, Appleton, Green Bay, and Wausau, we are here for you when you need us.